author image

 Calculate your next feature to build

-Creating a self-organizing matrix
+Creating a self-organizing feature matrix

 Something I’ve learned from working on a startup is that there are too many options.
 There’s no management to tell you which way you should be going.
-You’re too early to completely follow your customer’s judgement.
-And everyone seems to want something.

 impact and effort matrix